aarnphm/aarnphm.github.io/content/quotes.md

 ## On life.

 Throw me some wisdom, and advices?
-I have none. -- Jesse Camacho
+I have none. -- Jesse

 Your life so far is a drawing canvas.
 You can't change what's already been drawn, but you can always paint a new line. -- paraphrased from [@tommytrxnh](https://twitter.com/tommytrxnh)

 20 years from now you will be more disappointed by the things that you didn’t do than by the ones you did do.
 So throw off the bowlines.
-Sail away from the safe harbor.
+Sail away from the safe harbour.
 Catch the trade winds in your sails.
 Explore.
 Dream.
 Discover. -- Mark Twain

+Sometimes, we [care] too much about potential, less more on credentials -- Kate

 ## On bits and bytes.